-KIN 368 - Prevention and Care of Athletic Injuries (2)
+KIN 369 - Prevention and Care of Athletic Injuries (3)

 Offers theory in conditioning and training for the prevention of athletic injuries as well as diagnostic procedures, massage, taping, hydrotherapy, and the handling of emergencies involving athletic injuries.
+This course, also, covers First Aid, CPR, and AED so students can earn American Red Cross Certification.